Read all the instructions right the way through before you start: from the introduction right through to “digit sequences”.

 Installing HTK on your own computer

-We don’t really recommend installing HTK yourself unless you’re familiar with compiling code.
-It’s fine to use the lab computers (remote or in person) or ssh.
+We really do not recommend installing HTK yourself unless you’re familiar with compiling code.
+It’s best to use the lab computers (remote or in person) or ssh.
 The code is quite old and not maintained, so you’re likely to run into dependency issues.
 The install instructions haven’t been tested recently.

 If you do want to try installing HTK on your own computer, here are some instructions: